davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 - `Task.Run`
 - `ThreadPool.QueueUserWorkItem`

-❌ Here's an example of an execution context leak that causes memory pressure because of a lifetime mismatch between the API capturing the execution context, and the lifetime of the data stored in the async local.
+❌ **BAD** Here's an example of an execution context leak that causes memory pressure because of a lifetime mismatch between the API capturing the execution context, and the lifetime of the data stored in the async local.

 ```C#
 using System.Collections.Concurrent;